srikrsna/vanguard/README.md

 # Vanguard
 [![Go Report Card](https://goreportcard.com/badge/github.com/srikrsna/vanguard)](https://goreportcard.com/report/github.com/srikrsna/vanguard) [![Go Reference](https://pkg.go.dev/badge/github.com/srikrsna/vanguard.svg)](https://pkg.go.dev/github.com/srikrsna/vanguard) ![Tests](https://github.com/srikrsna/vanguard/actions/workflows/go.yml/badge.svg)

 Package vanguard provides configurable access control mechanism for gRPC endpoints in Go.
-Although the same can be applied to any request/response model like the OpenAPI, as of now it only has support for gRPC.
+Although the same can be applied to any request/response model like the OpenAPI, as of now it only supports gRPC.
 It is designed to solve for Restful API architectures.
-But it can be used pretty much everywhere the concepts hold.
+But it can be used pretty much anywhere the concepts hold.

 ## Concept
-On a high level, it typical for api calls to have the following,
+On a high level, it is typical for api calls to have the following,

 * The one requesting for something to happen - Subject/Client/User
-* The something that needs to happen - Action/Task/Method/RPC -
+* The something that needs to happen - Action/Task/Method/RPC
 * The one on which the something is happening - Resource/Object/Entity

 For sake of brevity I'll start referring to them as follows from now on,